Not a Member?

 Generic:- Discard entered multi-dose vial after 28 days- Discard product if it contains particulate matter, is cloudy, or discolored- Do not refrigerate- Store at controlled room temperature (between 68 and 77 degrees F)Gemzar:- Discard unused portion.
 Do not store for later use.- Do not refrigerate- Reconstituted product is stable for 24 hours at room temperature- Store unreconstituted product at 68 to 77 degrees F

 Myelosuppression, including neutropenia, thrombocytopenia, and anemia, has occurred with gemcitabine therapy; the risk is increased when used in combination with other chemotherapeutic agents.
 Monitor a CBC plus differential prior to each dose of gemcitabine; a dose reduction or interruption of therapy may be necessary.
-Patients who have had previous myelosuppressive therapy such as chemotherapy or radiation may be at risk of increased bone marrow suppression; therefore, this drug should be used only by clinicians experienced in chemotherapy.
 Patients with an active infection should be treated prior to receiving gemcitabine.
-Opportunistic infections, including fungal infection, may occur in some patients due to severe myelosuppression.
-Patients with a history of varicella zoster, herpes infection (e.g., herpes simplex), or other viral infection are at risk for reactivation of the infection when treated with chemotherapy.
 Patients should immediately report any symptoms of severe myelosuppression such as fever, sore throat, or abnormal bleeding.

-Gemcitabine is not indicated for use in combination with radiation therapy due to the risk of excessive toxicity.
-In a clinical trial of patients with non-small cell lung cancer (NSCLC) receiving concurrent (given together or less than or equal to 7 days apart) gemcitabine and thoracic radiation therapy, life-threatening mucositis, esophagitis, and pneumonitis were reported.
-Excessive toxicity has not been observed when gemcitabine is administered more than 7 days before or after radiation (non-concurrent); however, radiation recall has occurred in patients who have received gemcitabine after prior radiation.
+Gemcitabine is not recommended for use in combination with radiation therapy due to the risk of excessive toxicity.
+In a clinical trial of patients with non-small cell lung cancer (NSCLC) receiving concurrent (given together or 7 days or less apart) gemcitabine and thoracic radiation therapy, life-threatening mucositis, esophagitis, and pneumonitis were reported.
+Excessive toxicity has not been observed when gemcitabine is administered more than 7 days before or after radiation (nonconcurrent); however, radiation recall has occurred in patients who have received gemcitabine after prior radiation.

 Prolonged infusion times beyond 60 minutes, as well as more frequent than once weekly administration, has been associated with infusion-related reactions and increased toxicity, including clinically significant hypotension, severe flu-like symptoms, myelosuppression, and asthenia.
 The half-life of gemcitabine is also prolonged and volume of distribution increased with longer infusions.
 The manufacturer recommends administration of gemcitabine over 30 minutes; however, it has been safely administered over 100 minutes (10 mg/m2/min) in one clinical trial of patients with advanced pancreatic cancer.
 Use caution if administration of gemcitabine lasts beyond 60 minutes.